CraftSpider/department/README.md

   - `static`: Storages backed by static memory, stored in the binary
   - `alloc`: Storages backed by a standard allocator.
 Requires the `alloc` crate to be available
   - `fallback`: Storage which attempts to store something in one, then falls back to a second storage
+  - `debug`: Storage which wraps another, and provides a number of runtime checks which panic on certain forms of UB or incorrect usages.
 - `all_collections`: Enable all collection types
   - `box`: Include the `Box` type
   - `vec`: Include the `Vec` type